mohan8398/Nodejs-GraphQL/README.md

 # GraphQL API

-A production-ready GraphQL API built with Node.js, Express, and Apollo Server.
+A GraphQL API built with Node.js, Express, and Apollo Server.

 ## Features